continuedev/amplified.dev/index.md

-> We believe in a future where developers are amplified, not automated
+## We believe in a future where developers are amplified, not automated

-## Introduction

 In the era of [Large Language Models (LLMs)](https://www.youtube.com/watch?v=zjkBMFhNj_g), software development is becoming increasingly automated by AI copilots.
 Many folks are forecasting that AI will replace developers in as little as a few years, while investors declare the arrival of superhuman AI software engineers.
 This worries some developers and annoys others.